rushdi-rusho/manifold_speech/README.md

 [2] A.H.
 Ahmed et al "Free-Breathing and Ungated Dynamic MRI Using Navigator-Less spiral SToRM," IEEE Trans.
 Med.
 Imaging, 2020 doi: 10.1109/tmi.2020.3008329

+### Dataset
+An open source speech MR dataset is publishied:

+### File description
+`manifold_speech_main.m` : This is the main file to run the manifold speech reconstruction.

+### How to run the code

+Ensure that gpuNUFFT is properly installed in your machine.
+After that, specify the parametes and data path in the `manifold_speech_main.m` file and run it accordingly.
+Feel free to play with the reconstruction parameters e.g. number of arms fer frame, number of frames to keep,number of smallest basis etc.

 ###### Contact
 The code is meant for reproducible research.
 In case of any difficulty, please open an issue or directly email me at rushdizahid-rusho@uiowa.edu